djha-skin/dan/README.md

 and the values at the odd-numbered spots are the "values.
 Keep in mind, it is still a list.
 Multiple keys can be present in the plist, since it's just a list.
 What you do with that is up to you.
-Since order matters, you might implement a "first wins" parser, for example, where objects later in the plist take precedence, or you might simply implement a multimap and encode its contents with a plist.
+Since order matters, you might implement a "first wins" parser, for example, where objects earlier in the plist take precedence, or you might simply implement a multimap and encode its contents with a plist.

-Plists can still be treated like lists in APIs if that is what is desired.
-They're just another type of list.
-They are present in the language because that allows untyped languages to suck in plists as dictionaries if they want to, which provides a lot of flexibility.

 There are several advantages to plists over unordered maps (in a serialization format, at least):